6:30PM - 8:30PM

 Sign up for the Coppell E-Newsletter

-City of Coppell water utility customers will soon start seeing their water meters replaced as part of the City's Advanced Water Meter System project, a new service enhancement initiative to install advanced metering infrastructure (AMI) throughout the community.
-The city-wide installation of 13,375 new meters is projected to take 14 months.
-Once installed, the new meter system will provide customers with more accurate water usage data that is updated multiple times throughout the day, water budget and water consumption threshold alerts, comparative data, leak alerts and notifications from the City.
-Consumption data will be updated on an internet-based customer dashboard that can be accessed from a computer, tablet or smart phone.
+From 2018-2019, City of Coppell water utility customers saw their water meters replaced as part of the City's Advanced Water Meter System project, a service enhancement initiative to install advanced metering infrastructure (AMI) throughout the community.
+Through the duration of the project, 13,375 new meters were installed.
+The new meter system provides customers with more accurate water usage data that is updated multiple times throughout the day, water budget and water consumption threshold alerts, comparative data, leak alerts and notifications from the City.
+Consumption data is updated on an internet-based customer dashboard that can be accessed from a computer, tablet or smart phone.

 City Manager Mike Land explained how the Advanced Water Meter System project is part of the City's larger efforts to utilize technology to become what is referred to in the marketplace as a "Smart City."

 "We are actively looking for ways to use data and technology to enhance our customer experience, City's services, livability and sustainability," he said.
 "The Advanced Water Meter System project aligns perfectly with these goals."

 With the Advanced Water Meter System, Coppell residents have access to data that gives them an increased understanding of their water consumption.
 In turn, City staff are better equipped to assist customers.